Steve answers the questions he is asked most about leadership

 To paraphrase W. Somerset Maugham, “There are three rules for creating good leaders.
 Unfortunately, no one knows what they are.”

-There are no perfect leaders; any leader worth his or her salt is always trying to improve themselves through study, training, education, mentorship, making mistakes and then learning from them.
+There are no perfect leaders; any leader worth their salt is always striving to improve themselves through study, training, education, mentorship, and learning from their mistakes.

-As there is no such thing as a perfect leader, it is hard to build a leadership model.
-And that is why are hundreds of models out there.
+As there is no such thing as a perfect leader, it is challenging to develop a comprehensive leadership model.
+And that is why there are hundreds of models out there.
 Nevertheless, we can be sure of a few things that a good leader has or is:

 • The ability to articulate a clear and compelling vision of the future and maintain a laser-like focus on achieving it.